bradymholt/cRonstrue/README.md

 var cronstrue = require('cronstrue');
 ```
 ### Browser
+ The `cronstrue.min.js` file from the `/dist` folder in the npm package should be served to the browser.
 There are no dependencies so you can simply include the library in a `<script>` tag.
 ```
 <script src="cronstrue.min.js" type="text/javascript"></script>
 var cronstrue = window.cronstrue;